fqh-popo/ivhq/README.md

 ## Getting Started

-### Repository

-Before you make any changes, create a *private* repository under your own Github or BitBucket account.
-Unzip this project, commit and push it as-is to the new repo.

-When you are ready for us to look at your work, invite me (Robin Stark) as a collaborator.
-My Github and BitBucket account names are both `robinstark`.

 ### Dependencies

 Ensure you have a recent version of [Ruby](https://www.ruby-lang.org/en/) installed.
 At least 1.9.3, but the latest version is best.